Community Outreach Soup Kitchen to reopen

 FARMVILLE — With its reopening scheduled for July 2, Farmville’s Community Outreach Soup Kitchen is in need of volunteers.

-Since it was established by Emmanuel Episcopal Church in 1992, the kitchen has helped to provide thousands of hot meals to those in need.
+Since it was established by Emmanuel Episcopal Church in 1992, the kitchen has provided thousands of hot meals to those in need.

 That changed in April 2020, when the COVID-19 pandemic forced the kitchen to close its doors.